-A to-do list for drivers from Canada on how to register a car
+A to-do list for Canadian drivers on how to register a car

-Last week, I wrote about why this can be so dangerous for Canadians who will be driving in the state of Michigan for an extended period of time (see registering your out-of-state vehicle in Michigan).
+Last week, I wrote about why this can be so dangerous for Canadian drivers who will be driving in the state of Michigan for an extended period of time (see registering your out-of-state vehicle in Michigan).